Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-03-31-chai-creme-brulee.md

 Tempering Egg Yolks

 Warm cream is added to the egg yolks to slowly increase the temperature of the egg yolks.
-When temperature is added too quickly, the egg yolks cook and curdle.
+When temperature is increased too quickly, the egg yolks will cook and curdle.
 Cooked bits are strained out in case any clumps form.

 [Bain Marie](https://en.wikipedia.org/wiki/Bain-marie#:~:text=Baked%20custard%20desserts%20such%20as%20custard%20tarts,custard%20before%20the%20interior%20is%20fully%20cooked.&text=Bains%2Dmarie%20can%20be%20used%20in%20place%20of,hot%20plates%20are%20inconvenient%20or%20too%20powerful.)